12 Things You Need to Know About Your Nest Thermostat

 Want all the details?
-Here’s a look at 12 things you should know about your Nest Thermostat.
+Take some time to review these 12 things you need to know about your Nest Thermostat.

 1. Resetting Your Nest Thermostat

-• Restart: A common feature in consumer electronics, including your tablet or computer, restarting your Nest Thermostat simply turns it off and then back on.
-This maintains all your settings and is a step to take if your Nest is frozen or not connecting to Wi-Fi.
+• Restart: This process is similar across most electronics, including your phone or computer, restarting your Nest Thermostat simply turns it off and then back on.
+This records your existing thermostat settings, ad can reapply them once you're done confirming if your Nest is frozen or not connecting to Wi-Fi.

-Once you have recorded your preferences, go to Settings, select Reset and press.
-You can choose from five options:
+After writing down this information, go to Settings, select Reset and press.
+You will then have five options:

-• Away: This kind of reset erases all the information your Nest has learned about how often you walk by, so that it can change the temperature accordingly.
+• Away: This kind of reset erases all the information your Nest has learned about how often you walk by, so that it can update the temperature on its own.

-• Network: By selecting a network reset, it forgets connection logins and your Nest is disconnected from Wi-Fi.
-It also forgets your Wi-Fi password.
+• Network: By selecting a network reset, it will remove all your network information and your Nest is disconnected from Wi-Fi.
+Use this option if you want your Nest to forget your Wi-Fi password.

-• All Settings: This reset clears all your personal settings and learning.
+• All Settings: This reset strips away all your personal settings and learning.

 2. How to Connect Nest Thermostat to Wi-Fi

-Connecting to Wi-Fi is important if you want the most use of its online features.
+Connecting to Wi-Fi is important for making the most of your Nest's features.

 To connect your Nest to the internet: